zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 Before you begin, ensure you have basic understanding of Radius concepts and the IaC languages you plan to use (Bicep or Terraform).

- - Familiarize yourself with the [Radius documentation](https://docs.radapp.io)
+ - Familiarize yourself with the [Radius](https://docs.radapp.io)
  - Familiarize yourself with the [Resource Types](https://docs.radapp.io/tutorials/create-resource-type/) tutorial
  - Familiarize yourself with the [Radius Recipes](https://docs.radapp.io/guides/recipes) concept.

 ## Overview

-Contributing a Resource Type involves the following:
+Contributing a Resource Type and Recipe involves the following:

 1. [**Resource Type Schema**](#resource-type-schema): Defines the structure and properties of your Resource Type
 2. [**Recipes**](#recipes-for-the-resource-type): Terraform or Bicep templates for deploying the Resource on different platforms